 Only eight golf courses have hosted the U.S. Amateur more than twice.
-When the Amateur returns to Pebble Beach Golf Links in 2018, it will be the fifth time it has been played here.
-Why so often?
+Pebble Beach Golf Links hosted its fifth championship in 2018.

 Here is a look at the U.S. Amateur Championship at Pebble Beach Golf Links:

 Fresh off winning the U.S. Open at Winged Foot, Bobby Jones was attempting to capture a record third straight U.S. Amateur when he came to Pebble Beach in 1929.
 After shooting 70-75 to tie for medalist honors, Jones was upset in the first round of match play, 1-up, by Johnny Goodman, a caddie from Omaha who shot just 77-80 to qualify.
 (Jones also shot the better score that day, 75 to Goodman’s 76.)

 While the upset was historic, Goodman was no slouch.
 He remains the last amateur to win the U.S. Open, capturing the title in 1933.
 Goodman would also win the U.S. Amateur in 1937, but it was Harrison Johnson who was crowned champion at Pebble Beach in 1929.
 It would take almost 70 years for a golfer to win three straight U.S. Amateurs — and his name was Tiger Woods.

 The USGA was originally scheduled to return to Pebble Beach in 1942, but the championship was postponed from 1942-1945 during World War II.
 When the tournament returned to Pebble Beach, there was no medal play — just a brawny 210-player match play bracket.

 A 32-year-old named Skee Riegel ultimately emerged victorious, even though he hadn’t picked up golf until the age of 23.

 The tournament inspired then-USGA president Charles W. Littlefield to suggest, “Let’s hold ’em all here.”